Evaporating black holes in de Sitter expanding universe: Introduction

 \section{Introduction}

 The Friedmann- Lema\^ itre-Robertson-Walker (FLRW) universes may be populated either with static black holes, which are vacuum solutions of Einstein's equations \cite{BH}, or with dynamical particles defined as isotropic solutions of Einstein's equations with perfect fluid laying out a FLRW asymptotic behaviour (see for instance Ref. \cite{TB1}).
-When one uses static black holes there are some difficulties as we are forced to consider the black hole and its FLRW background as generated by different gravitational sources.
-For example, in the case of the Schwarzschild-de Sitter black hole (having the Kottler metric \cite{Kot}) the de Sitter background is generated by a cosmological constant introduced by hand.
+When one studies a static black hole in a given background one must consider the black hole and its FLRW background as generated by different gravitational sources.
+For example, in the case of the Schwarzschild-de Sitter black hole (having the Kottler metric \cite{Kot}) the de Sitter background is generated by an independent cosmological constant.

-Such inconveniences encouraged many authors to look for dynamical models describing coherently the evolution of the black hole and its FLRW background without supplemental hypotheses.
-The first model of dynamical particle behaving as a black hole was proposed by McVittie long time ago \cite{MV} and then studied by many authors \cite{MV1,MV2,MV3}.
+Many authors studied models describing coherently the evolution of dynamical particles in FLRW backgrounds that can behave as black holes on some space-times domains.
+The first such model was proposed by McVittie long time ago \cite{MV} and then studied by many authors \cite{MV1,MV2,MV3}.
 Recently the McVittie geometry was generalized to new solutions of the Einstein equations with perfect fluid behaving asymptotically as FLRW space-times with curved space sections \cite{MV4}.
 The general feature of these models is that their gravitational source is the fluid pressure which is singular on the Schwarzschild sphere while the density remains just that of the asymptotic FLRW space-time.